-As many across the country “stay at home” in an effort to flatten the Coronavirus curve, a whole collection of essential workers (some who happen to be renters) are making certain critical functions in our communities are not interrupted.
+As many across the country “stay at home” in an effort to flatten the Coronavirus curve, a whole collection of essential workers (some who happen to be renters) make certain critical functions in our communities are not interrupted.

 Aaron Meier is one of those everyday heroes.
 He’s a sanitation worker in San Francisco who starts his workday at 3am.
 By the end of a single shift, he’s emptied about 800 trashcans.

-About a week ago, as this worldwide public health crisis was just sinking in for many, he sent out these messages to the Twitter Universe.
+About a week ago, as this worldwide public health crisis settled in for many, he sent out these messages to the Twitter Universe.

 His Tweets captivated the hearts of many and caught the attention of several media outlets.
-On Good Morning America, he explained why he’s so committed to his work, especially now.
+On Good Morning America, he explained his commitment and dedication to his work, especially now.

 “I have a route to do.
 If it doesn’t get done other people couldn’t get their jobs done because there would be garbage in the way.
 And, it started to feel more important for me to do my job.
 Like I need to take care of the people of my city.”